marcelagalvisres/marcelagalvisres.github.io/index.md

 Experimental results of our method in different datasets from the UCI machine learning repository.

 - Compared to having all categorical predictors as un-clustered dummies, we have significantly reduced the complexity of the model (95\% reduction in some cases)
-- Accuracy can be preserved or even improved
+- Accuracy is preserved or even improved

 <img src="images/effect_clust.png?raw=true"/>